evisdrenova/roady/README.md

 If you're using NextJS, you can ingest the project into your existing NextJS project and make the main `page.tsx` file available at a route such as `/roadmap`.
 Otherwise, you can run Roady separately and, for example, host it on a subdomain such as `roadmap.xyz.com` redirect to it on link/button click.

+Some other things you want may to update:

+- favicon
+- home icons in the topbar

 ## Roady Roadmap

 1. Track which users submit/upvote tasks and save to ticket metadata only for auth mode